ArturKalach/react-native-a11y/README.md

 Soon

 ## Acknowledgements
-I really appreciate the work and solutions provided by Andrii Koval (https://github.com/ZioVio), Michail Chavkin (https://github.com/mchavkin), Dzmitry Khamitsevich (https://github.com/bulletxenus).
-I think there was not this library without them, I also want to thank Aliaksei Kisel (https://github.com/ziginsider) and Herman Tseranevich (https://github.com/lollegend) for help with publishing and reviewing.
+I really appreciate the work and solutions provided by [Andrii Koval](https://github.com/ZioVio), [Michail Chavkin](https://github.com/mchavkin), [Dzmitry Khamitsevich](https://github.com/bulletxenus).
+I think there was not this library without them, I also want to thank [Aliaksei Kisel](https://github.com/ziginsider) and [Herman Tseranevich](https://github.com/lollegend) for help with publishing and reviewing.

 ## License